feyman2016/michaellancaster/_posts/2014-09-03-javascript-data-structure-algorithms-series-ep2-arrays.markdown

 There's also the possibility to use `Array.prototype.reduceRight()` which is going to perform the function on each element of the array from the end to start.

-the `Array.prototype.map()` method are going to return a new Array and works the same way `Array.prototype.forEach()` method works but return a new Array as the difference between the two methods.
+the `Array.prototype.map()` method works the same way `Array.prototype.forEach()` method works but return a new Array as the difference between the two methods.

 <pre><code data-language="javascript">
 var dogs = ['Alaskan Klee Kai', 'American Bulldog', 'Pitbull'];